verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 $ vz analyze --capture-dir my-cluster-snapshots
 ```

-The tool analyzes each cluster snapshot directory found; you need to provide only the single root directory.

 ### Usage information

 Use the following syntax to run `vz` commands from your terminal window.